Mali Wu: 2000-Present

 In 2007, she organized a conference "Art and Public Sphere: Working in Community"—and later edited a volume of the same title—to unite local practitioners, theorists, and officials.
 She is also an art teacher, and heads the Graduate Institute of Interdisciplinary Art at National Kaohsiung Normal University in Kaohsiung.
 In 2014 she curated a large exhibition titled Art as Social Interaction, showcasing socially engaged projects of 30 artists and groups from Taiwan and Hong Kong.
 She is also active in building regional networks.

 In 2011 Wu started one of her most well-known projects Art as Environment- A Cultural Action at the Plum Tree Creek, which focused on restoring the Plum Tree Creek in Zhuwei area of New Taipei.
 The project included everything from community mobilization, school programs, dance and theater events.
 Wu was described as both the lead artist and curator.

 In 2018 she was an artist in residence at NTU Centre for Contemporary Art Singapore and co-curator of the 11th Taipei Biennial with Francesco Manacorda.
 The Biennial was focused on environmental issues, showing how socio ecological concerns have become a focus of Taiwan, especially in response to the referendum of November 24.
 Wu and Manacorda curated a multi-media exhibition featuring works such as Zheng Bo’s “Pteridophilia” and Julian Charrière’s An Invitation to Disappear.
 Both works touched on her socioecological theme.

+In September 2022, Wu worked on "Food First - an art based research project" as part of the Bellagio Residency for the Rockefeller Foundation.